altruios/namshubettulpa/public/namshubettuple/restructuring.md

 *He slid through the opening and closed the door gently.*
 'This is a really bad idea Kent.'
 'You know those horror movies where the person goes in alone into the den of a lion?'
-'that is you right now: this is what is going on.'
+'That is you right now: this is what is going on.'
-'you have not had sleep in: how long?'
+'You have not had sleep in: how long?'
 'Come on Kent - get out of here.'
 ~Kent pushed forward.~
 'What if another zombie thing shows up: no gun Kent.'